-Please Note: The gates will open at 4:30pm on Friday; 9:00am on Saturday & Sunday.
+Gates will open at 4:30pm on Friday (performances 5:00pm-9:00pm).
 Friday is an evening show featuring aircraft displays, aircraft performances and ending in a fireworks display.
-The performance schedules will not be announced as the times are subject to change.
-There are several factors that affect the schedule such as weather, aircraft concerns, and other circumstances beyond control of the Florida International Air Show.
+Gates open at 9:00am on Saturday & Sunday (performances Noon – 4:00pm).
+The exact performance schedules will not be announced as these times are SUBJECT TO CHANGE.
+Please Note: There are several factors that affect the schedule such as weather, aircraft concerns, and other circumstances beyond the control of the Florida International Air Show.

 - USAF F-35 Heritage Flight Team (F-35 Lightning II jet fighters)